planetmint/planetmint/docs/root/source/contributing/cross-project-policies/python-style-guide.md

 Our starting point is [PEP8](https://www.python.org/dev/peps/pep-0008/), the standard "Style Guide for Python Code."
 Many Python IDEs will check your code against PEP8.
 (Note that PEP8 isn't frozen; it actually changes over time, but slowly.)

-BigchainDB uses Python 3.5+, so you can ignore all PEP8 guidelines specific to Python 2.
+Planetmint uses Python 3.5+, so you can ignore all PEP8 guidelines specific to Python 2.

 We use [pre-commit](http://pre-commit.com/) to check some of the rules below before every commit but not everything is realized yet.
 The hooks we use can be found in the [.pre-commit-config.yaml](https://github.com/bigchaindb/bigchaindb/blob/master/.pre-commit-config.yaml) file.